NikolaiRadke/Nokolino_pcb/schematics/gerber/README.md

 This release is not compatible with older firmware and adds the following enhancements:
 * Light redesign for easier assembly.
 The battery can be attached more easy by two pins.
 * Nokolino now supports new music box mode.
 * It is possible now to upload new voice sets at every time.
-Nokolino autodetect it's size (80 or 164 files).
+Nokolino autodetect it's size: 1 file for music box mode 80 for 16MBit modules or 164 files for 32MBit modules.